wavemaker/docs/learn/form-events-methods/index.md

 id: ""
 ---

+# Events

- behavior can be customized with the help of the call-back events.
+Form behavior can be customized with the help of the call-back events.
 These events can be accessed from the events tab on the Properties panel.
 The trigger for the event can be JavaScript, another Variable call etc..

+Event

-and JavaScript Usage
+Trigger and JavaScript Usage

-before submit
+On before submit

-event will be called before submitting the form.
+This event will be called before submitting the form.
 Any validation checks can be performed here.
 Returning false from the script will stop the form submit.

-are assuming that Notification Action notificationAction1 is already created.
+We are assuming that Notification Action notificationAction1 is already created.

-1Beforesubmit = function ($event, widget, $data) {
+Page.form1Beforesubmit = function ($event, widget, $data) {
     //$data has the data of the all widgets inside the form.
 This data can be modified and validated before sending the request

     //Validation can be performed here.
 If validation fails, return false will stop the operation and service call will not be made